Legoless/Analytical/README.md

 ## Google Analytics

-Analytical provides Google Analytics provider, but due to it's incompatibility between static libraries and CocoaPods Swift frameworks, it must be installed manually.
+Analytical includes Google Analytics provider, but due to it's incompatibility between static libraries and CocoaPods Swift frameworks, it must be installed manually.
 To do this there are 5 steps required:

 1. Add `pod "Google/Analytics"` and `pod "Analytical/Core"` to your targets's podfile.
 2. Run `pod install`